warpedvoxels/java-edition/README.md

 All of our Minecraft servers are built on top of the [Purpur][purpur] server software, proxied by [Velocity][velocity].
 We also use [PostgreSQL][postgresql] as our database, and use Redis for our multiserver caching and session system.
 We usually make a request to our rest webservers instead of directly accessing the database in multiple servers to avoid unsynchronization or/and loss of data, and for communications we use [RabbitMQ][rabbitmq].

-You can view a notice file of shaded libraries [here](shaded).
+We also appreciate the work and we are very grateful to the various open source libraries used in the project which you can find [here][third-party].

 ## ✨ Contributors